-We’ve collected some of the frequently asked questions about sightseeing on Whistler and Blackcomb mountains into a handy guide to the ultimate day in the alpine.
+We’ve collected some of the most frequently asked questions about sightseeing on Whistler and Blackcomb mountains into a handy guide to the ultimate day in the alpine.
 So grab your cameras and smartphones and let’s go…

 The Basics | Tickets & Times | Know Before You Go | Get to the Gondola | The Ride | On the Mountains